 Chap books are available upon request, while supplies last.
 You can also read the winning poems at www.heroesvoices.org/poetry.
 We continue to work with our partner George Mason University and look forward to improving and expanding the National Veterans Poetry Contest for 2020.

 We need your help to continue helping our veterans.
 As we commemorate Veterans Day, please consider helping those who have sacrificed so much for us.

 In one of our programs that serves senior veterans, two participants were not elderly, but suffered from Parkinson’s.
 One, named Allen, was very shy.
 He spoke in a barely-audible voice, but he loved singing songs by Simon and Garfunkel.
-Every week I would bring in lyric sheets and Allen’s face would light up while, with his tremulous voice, he would lead us all in a new Simon and Garfunkel song.
+So, every week I would bring in lyric sheets, and Allen’s face would light up, while with his tremulous voice, he would lead us all, in a new Simon and Garfunkel song.